Massachusetts Court Records

 Note that back child support is different from retroactive child support, which refers to a claim for child expenses that a custodial parent incurred from birth up to the application date.

 Massachusetts recognizes retroactive child support, but this relief is only applicable to unmarried parents (M. G. L. A. c.
 209C § 9)..
-While the court will ensure that the non-custodial parent pays retroactive child support—effective from the date of birth, the payable amount is subject to judicial discretion.
+While the court generally ensures that the non-custodial parent pays retroactive child support—effective from birth, the payable amount is subject to judicial discretion.
 Again, married parents seeking divorce cannot seek retroactive child support in Massachusetts (M. G. L. c.
 119A §13(a))..

 How Do I Get Back Child Support Paid in Massachusetts?

 The custodial parent must contact the Department of Revenue to get back child support from a defaulting parent.
-Visit this official webpage for instructions to request overdue child support payments.
+Visit this official webpage for instructions on requesting overdue child support payments.

 Upon submitting a complaint for contempt, the Department uses various administrative and judicial actions to enforce the payment.
-These include a court order, income withholding, interests, suspension of driver’s license, federal tax offset program, levies, and liens.
-In 2020, Massachusetts intercepted economic impact payment for the first round of stimulus checks of defaulting parents.
+These mainly include a court order, income withholding, interests, suspension of driver’s license, the federal tax offset program, levies, and liens.
+In 2020, Massachusetts intercepted economic impact payments for the first round of stimulus checks for defaulting parents.

-Is there a Massachusetts Statute of Limitation on Child Support?
+Is there a Massachusetts Statute of Limitations on Child Support?

-No, there is no statute of limitation on court-ordered child support for children under eighteen years.
-The order is still enforceable for past-due child support and retroactive child support even after the child attains maturity.
+No, there is no statute of limitations on court-ordered child support for children under 18 years old.
+The order is still enforceable for past-due and retroactive child support even after the child attains maturity.